Glenn Morris (footballer): Gillingham

 On 29 July 2022, the eve of the new season, Morris returned to Gillingham on loan until January 2023.
 Shortly after his loan spell came to an end, he agreed to terminate his contract with Crawley and join Gillingham on a permanent basis.
 On 28 April 2023 Gillingham confirmed that he had signed a new contract but did not specify its length.
 On 30 April 2023 he was named as the Kent side's Player of the Season for 2022–23.

 On 15 May 2024, the club announced he had been offered a new contract.
 Six days later, Morris signed a new one-year deal with Gillingham, staying at the club until summer 2025.

 In the 2024–25 season Morris became the oldest player to ever feature for Gillingham's first team, overtaking a record that had been held by Andy Hessenthaler since 2005.
 Having kept three clean sheets in four matches, he was named EFL League Two Player of the Month for September 2024.
 Morris was again named Gillingham's Player of the Year at the conclusion of the 2024–25 season, in addition to receiving the Players' Player of the Year award.
 Following the conclusion of the season, he signed a new one-year contract extension.

+He was released by Gillingham at the end of the 2025–26 season.

+Dorking Wanderers

+On 19 May 2026, Morris agreed to join National League South club Dorking Wanderers.